hydrargyrum/attic/README.rst

 * stickimage: display an image always-on-top like a sticky note
 * supybot-shell: Supybot plugin: execute shell commands and see their output
 * tailsleep: like tail -f but quits when I/O activity stops
+* trim-trailing-whitespace: remove spaces, tabs and alike at end of each line
 * univisible: tweak Unicode combinations and visualize them
 * vhd: visual hex dump, splitting at newlines, not fixed-width lines
 * wakeonwan: wake remote machines with Wake-on-WAN